sgupta229/Breakout/README.md

 *Some buggy behavior with Ball bouncing, especially re: indestructible bricks.
 Occasionally the ball will reverse course when it should reflect off the brick normally.
 This behavior will sometimes result in infinite loops (esp in level 3)
 *Ball will occasionally get stuck crawling along a wall.
 No fix except to let the ball die.

-Extra credit: We implemented the paddle tracking with the mouse

 ### Notes
 Level 2 becomes more difficult with the introduction of multi-hit bricks and more spacing, which requires better aiming Level 3 becomes more difficult with the introduction of a layer of indestructible bricks, which makes the upper portion of bricks much trickier to hit

 Our three types of Bricks (besides the generic kind) are: Powerup Bricks, Indestructible Bricks, Multi-hit bricks
-### Impressions
-Fun project, not too difficult with two people.
-Definitely requires some research on javafx on one's own, but the resources in the project description are very helpful